picimako/mockitools/docs/mock_creation.md

 ![](https://img.shields.io/badge/inspection-orange) ![](https://img.shields.io/badge/since-0.1.0-blue) [![](https://img.shields.io/badge/implementation-ExtraInterfacesInspection-blue)](../src/main/java/com/picimako/mockitools/inspection/ExtraInterfacesInspection.java)

-One of the criteria for the `extraInterfaces()` call is that it must be provided at least one argument.
-In this case Mockito would stop test execution and fail with an exception letting you know about the problem.
+the `MockSettings.extraInterfaces()` method accepts a varargs of `Class` objects, but if there is no argument passed in, Mockito would stop test execution and fail with an exception letting you know about the problem.

 ```java
 Mockito.mock(Object.class, Mockito.withSettings().extraInterfaces()); //no argument specified